Menopause-Informed Psychiatry for Women

 Many women are offered separate answers for the same lived experience—hormones in one office, anxiety in another, sleep advice somewhere else.
 Midlife, however, is often a whole-system recalibration: brain chemistry, sleep architecture, stress circuitry, metabolism, and sexual vitality shifting together.

-MoonPhase brings this pattern into view and treats it with psychiatric depth, clarity and care.
+MoonPhase brings this pattern into view and treats it with psychiatric depth, clarity, and care.

 MoonPhase care is the thread that helps you interpret the pattern—sleep, mood, cognition, and nervous system steadiness—so care becomes informed, self-led, and coherent.